 Tso Moriri also referred to as “Lake Moriri” or “Mountain Lake”, and is located in Changthang Plateau of Ladakh at an altitude of 4,522 m (14,836 ft).
 Pangong Tso is bigger in size than Tso Moriri but is divided between India and China, but Tso Moriri situated entirely within India and which is also largest in an area among high altitude lakes in India.
 (Source: http://www.indiaenvironmentportal.org.in/files/file/Atlas-High-Altitude-Lakes-of-India.pdf).
 The lake and encompassing area are protected as the Tso Moriri wetland Conservation Reserve.

 It is regarding twenty six kilometer north to south in length and three to five kilometer wide.
 The lake has no outlet at present and the water is brackish though not very appreciable to taste.
 The lake is fed by springs and snow-melt from the neighboring mountains.
-Accessibility to the lake is essentially restricted to the summer season, although Karzok on the northwest shore and also the military facilities on the eastern shores have year-around habitation.
 The Korzok monastery, on the western bank of the lake, is 400 years old and attracts tourists and Buddhist pilgrims.
-Tourism throughout may – September attracts a large range of foreign and native tourists.
+Tourism throughout may – September attracts a large range of foreign and domestic tourists.
 Northeast of Tso Moriri is a small lake that is known regionally as Lake of Joy.

 Pangong Lake to Tso moriri